The SALSA MLPA Probemix P225 PTEN is an in vitro diagnostic (IVD)1

 pathogenic variant is similar to patients with CS.

 is selectively lost in sporadic colon cancer (Poliseno et al. 2010).
-Specific PTENP1
+A specific PTENP1

-copy number detection is of a great importance in cancer research, however the clinical validity of this gene is not yet fully established.
+copy number detection is of great importance in cancer research, however, the clinical validity of this gene is not yet fully established.

-The P225-E1 PTEN probemix contains 49 MLPA probes with amplification products between 130 and 496 nt.
-It contains 22 probes for the PTEN
+The SALSA MLPA Probemix P225-E1 PTEN contains 49 MLPA probes with amplification products between 130 and 496 nucleotides (nt).
+This includes 22 probes for the PTEN

 gene, at least one probe per exon,

-ten flanking probes, and two probes for the pseudogene PTENP1
+10 flanking probes, and 2 probes for the pseudogene PTENP1

 .
-In addition, 15 reference probes are included in this probemix.
-The identity of the genes detected by the reference probes is available in Table 2c and online (www.mlpa.com
+In addition, 15 reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com